-The calculations in the table below are based on 57,281,861 common shares outstanding as of December 31, 2017.
+The calculations in the table below are based on 71,135,902 common shares outstanding as of April 19, 2019 (before taking into account the issuance of the Exchange Shares in the Exchange).
 Beneficial ownership is determined in accordance with the rules and regulations of the SEC.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, we have included shares that the person has the right to acquire within 60 days, including through the exercise of any option, warrant or other right or the conversion of any other security.
 These shares, however, are not included in the computation of the percentage ownership of any other person.
+Additionally, for purposes of this item, share counts and calculations in the table below do not reflect the issuance of the Exchange Shares into the Shareholder 2019 Rights Exchange Trust in connection with the Exchange.

-Shares Beneficia lly Owned
+Shares Beneficially Owned

 Number %

 Directors and Executive Officers:

-Weidong Yin 6,124,500 10.56%
+Weidong Yin 6,359,500 8.94%

 Simon Anderson

 Yuk Lam Lo

 Meng Mei

 Kenneth Lee

+Shan Fu

 Nan Wang

 Ming Xia

 Xiaomei Yin

 Qiang Gao

 Jing Li

-All directors and executive officers as a group 6,824,847 11.54%
+All directors and executive officers as a group 7,536,847 10.59%

 Principal Shareholders

-SAIF Partners IV $^{(1)}$ 10,780,820 18.82%
+SAIF Partners IV(1) 10,780,820 15.16%

-1Globe Capital LLC (2) 9,353,092 16.33%
+1Globe Capital LLC(2) 9,353,092 13.15%

-Chiang Li Family (3) 3,459,763 6.04%

-Samuel D. Isaly (4) 2,667,500 4.66%

-75
+Prime Success, L.P.(3) 5,900,000 8.29%

+Vivo Capital(4) 5,900,000 8.29%

-- Less than 1% of our common shares. - (1) According to the Amendment No. 6 to Schedule 13D filed with the SEC on June 27, 2017 by SAIF Partners IV L.P., SAIF IV GP, L.P. and SAIF IV GP Capital Ltd. - (2) According to the Schedule 13D filed with the SEC on July 7, 2017 and the Amendment No. 1 to the Schedule 13D filed with the SEC on March 23, 2018. - (3) According to the Schedule 13G filed with the SEC on April 11, 2016. - (4) According to the Amendment No. 1 to 13G filed with the SEC on February 11, 2016, consists of (i) 1,219,500 common shares beneficially owned by OrbiMed Advisors LLC and (ii) 1,448,000 common shares beneficially owned by OrbiMed Capital LLC.
-OrbiMed Advisors LLC and OrbiMed Capital LLC are investment advisors, and Samuel D. Isaly is the control person of OrbiMed Advisors LLC and OrbiMed Capital LLC.
+- Less than 1% of our common shares. - (1) According to the Amendment No. 6 to Schedule 13D filed with the SEC on June 27, 2017 by SAIF Partners IV L.P., SAIF IV GP, L.P. and SAIF IV GP Capital Ltd. - (2) According to the Schedule 13D filed with the SEC on July 7, 2017, the Amendment No. 1 to the Schedule 13D filed with the SEC on March 23, 2018 and the Amendment No. 2 filed with the SEC on March 19, 2019 by 1Globe Capital LLC. - (3) According to the Schedule 13G filed with the SEC on July 10, 2018 by Prime Success, L.P., Green Vision Partners Limited and Advantech Capital Partners Ltd. - (4) According to the Amendment No. 2 to Schedule 13D filed with the SEC on August 24, 2018 by Vivo Capital, LLC, Vivo Capital VIII, LLC and Vivo Capital IX, LLC.

 None of our existing shareholders has different voting rights from other shareholders.
-Except for the proposed going private transaction as disclosed in "Item 4.
-Information on the Company - History and Development of the Company" or elsewhere in this annual report and the complaint against filed by 1Globe against the Company in the Eastern Caribbean Supreme Court in the High Court of Justice, Antigua and Barbuda, or the Antigua Court, as disclosed in "Item 8.
+Holders of our Series B Preferred Shares vote together with the common shares on an as-converted basis on all matters presented to the shareholders for a vote, subject to applicable law.
+Except for the complaint against filed by 1Globe against Sinovac Antigua in the Antigua Court, as disclosed in "Item 8.
 Financial Information - A. Consolidated Statements and Other Financial Information - Legal and Administrative Proceedings" or elsewhere in this annual report, we are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.